Engineering 3 + 2 Program

-Students enroll in the joint program by first applying to UMF, where they spend their first 3 years pursuing their University of Maine at Farmington B.A. degree, completing general education requirements and engineering pre-requisites in math and science.
+Students enroll in the joint program by first applying to UMF, where they spend their first 3 years pursuing a University of Maine at Farmington B.A. degree, completing general education requirements and engineering prerequisites in math and science.

 Bachelor of Arts options at the University of Maine at Farmington (3 years)

 - B.A.
 Mathematics

 Then, those in good academic standing will transfer directly into the University of Maine College of Engineering where they complete their B.S. in Engineering over the next 2 years.

 Bachelor of Science options at the University of Maine (2 years)

 - B.S.
 Electrical Engineering